atreyeem99/ORCA-keywords/README.md

 - `TEMP` for mentioning the temperature at which the property is to be measured
 - `ROCIS` Control of restricted-open-shell CIS
 - `MList` provides the list of the normal modes to be scanned.
+- `%MAXCORE n` for increasing memory; n is the value of the increase